Back us up with a review and join our community

 EVE Online Trading - unique market system

 EVE Online Trading is like in no other game till this day.
+From this guide, you will learn about market trading.
+Check also our other eve pro guides like EvE Isk making.
 There were multiple theses written describing and analyzing the everchanging EVE market.
 It is very likely that you have heard stories about EVE Online moguls that have riches beyond imagining and wage wars without ever leaving the station.
 In this basic tutorial, we will cover a few basic methods of conducting trade in EVE Online using the Market.
 From this place, I invite you to familiarize yourself with our EVE Online ISK offer.

 Players generally conduct their trade using marketplaces on stations.
 There are, however, NPC stations that have higher trade volume than others (for various reasons, people just trade there) and those are called “trade hubs”.

 There are five major trade hubs in New Eden:

 - Amarr - Domain - Amarr VIII (Oris) - Emperor Family Academy